It’s frustrating when you want to watch your favorite show, but your Apple TV keeps asking for the password, Apple ID, and authentication code.

 If your Apple TV keeps asking for a password every time you try to log in, the first line of defense is to simply restart the Apple TV.

-You can do this by using the remote to navigate to the Settings menu and entering the System menu (on a 4K or 4th generation model) or General (on a 3rd generation older) menu, and choosing the Restart option.
+You can do this by using the remote to navigate to the Settings menu, entering the System (on a 4K or 4th generation model) or General (on a 3rd generation older model) menu, and choosing the Restart option.

-You can also restart it by holding down the Menu and Down buttons on an Apple TV remote until the status light flashes on the Menu and Home buttons on a Siri remote.
+You can also restart it by holding down the Menu and Down buttons on an Apple TV remote until the status light flashes on a Siri remote’s Menu and Home buttons.

 Power Cycle Your Apple TV